WHOIS: CRISP and IRIS

 Note: The IETF CRISP working group is not to be confused with the Number Resource Organization's (NRO) Team of the same name "Consolidated RIR IANA Stewardship Proposal Team" (CRISP Team).

 WEIRDS and RDAP

 In 2013, the IETF acknowledged that IRIS had not been a successful replacement for WHOIS.
 The primary technical reason for that appeared to be the complexity of IRIS.
 Further, non-technical reasons were deemed to lie in areas upon which the IETF does not pass judgment.
 Meanwhile, ARIN and RIPE NCC managed to serve WHOIS data via RESTful web services.
 The charter (drafted in February 2012) provided for separate specifications, for number registries first and for name registries to follow.
-The working group produced five proposed standard documents:
+The working group produced five proposed standard documents and an informational document.